Vee995/local-rag-chatbot/README.md

 ---

+## What This Project Offers
+- Build a fully local RAG chatbot using free open-source tools and models
+- Ingest and chunk documents (PDF and text)
+- Generate embeddings and store them in a persistent local vector store
+- Query using semantic search combined with a local or remote LLM
+- Experiment with prompt engineering and retrieval chain customization
+- Integrated observability via Langsmith for tracing prompts and responses

+---

 ## Prerequisites
 Before you begin, make sure you have the following installed and set up:
 - Python 3.9+ (Python 3.10+ recommended)